Contents

 11International Data Transfers

-The primary data storage (Supabase) is located within the European Union.
-Application hosting (Vercel) is configured to the London region.
+The primary data storage is located within the European Union.
+Application hosting is configured to the London region.

-The Anthropic API processes SIP text in the United States.
+The AI provider processes SIP text in the United States.
 This transfer is covered by:

-- Anthropic's SOC 2 Type II certification and enterprise security practices
+- The provider's independent security certification and enterprise security practices

-- The transient nature of the processing — data is processed and returned; not stored beyond the 30-day trust and safety retention window
+- The transient nature of the processing, data is processed and returned, typically not stored beyond a 30-day trust-and-safety retention window

 12Controller Obligations